Clarenskyy/amazon-project/Readme.md

 ### Callback

 - a function to run in the future, can be a normal function with a name, or an anonymous function
+- but this causes too many indents, thats why promises are important

 ```bash
 setTimeout(() => {